gfscott/eleventy-plugin-embed-everything/README.md

 ## Notes and caveats

 - This plugin is deliberately designed _only_ to embed when the URL is on its own line, and not inline with other text.
-- To do this, it uses a regular expression to recognize YouTube video URLs, wrapped in an HTML `<p>` tag.
+- To do this, it uses a regular expression to recognize Instagram URLs, wrapped in an HTML `<p>` tag.
 If your Markdown parser produces any other output, it won’t be recognized.
 - I’ve tried to [accommodate common variants](https://regex101.com/r/cwLcjL/5), but there are conceivably valid Instagram URLs that wouldn’t get recognized.
 Please [file an issue](https://github.com/gfscott/eleventy-plugin-embed-instagram/issues/new) if you run into an edge case!
 - This plugin uses [transforms](https://www.11ty.dev/docs/config/#transforms), so it alters Eleventy’s HTML output as it’s generated.
 It doesn’t alter the source markdown.
 - By necessity, this plugin will add a call to Instagram’s third-party javascript file.
 It does this once per page, if that page contains an Instagram embed.